Is there a connection between the menstrual cycle and the moon?

 The study says: “During millions of years of human evolution, this rhythm may have been active, perhaps linked to the lunar nightlight cycle.”
 “This may have allowed for the relative synchronization of the cycles of women living together.”

-Gronvier added to the BBC: “If the existence of an internal clock that controls the menstrual cycle is confirmed in other studies, medical treatment for ovulation disorders could use biological chronological methods that have proven successful in treating cancer, sleep and circadian rhythm disorders, and depression.”
+Gronvier added to the BBC: “If the existence of an internal clock that controls the menstrual cycle is confirmed in other studies, medical treatment for ovulation disorders might use biological chronological methods that have proven successful in treating cancer, sleep and circadian rhythm disorders, and depression.”

 This detailed study was published in the journal Science Advances.